BHObserver/portfolio/README.md

 <!-- ACKNOWLEDGEMENTS -->

-I would like to thank all Microverse community.
+I would like to say that, I am really greatful to the Microverse community.
 ## 🙏 Acknowledgments <a name="acknowledgements"></a>